tgfrerer/island/plan.md

 ## (Unsorted)

+- long term: we want become independent of vulkan headers, especially the vulkan.cpp behemoth in our client-facing code, so that apps don't have to include it.
+This is also so that we might be able to add other backends eventually.

 - api for creating a buffer is not specific enough right now, `renderpass.createResource` should be used, but this can also be used for images.
 We should have something which matches `sampleTexture`, e.g.